belzebuu/MaCCS-BC/data/README.md

   which indicates that the patient TCGA-AB-2802 had the genes listed mutated in the cancer of type laml.
+Genes listed in the mutation file and not present in the interactions file will be ignored.

 - weight file.
 This file is optional.
 It contains a list of weights